Ray and Anne Ortlund: Personal

 Ray was born in Des Moines, Iowa, to Swedish American parents, and was the youngest of five children.
 He served in the US Navy in World War II for three and a half years.
 Ray and Anne met at a prayer group at the University of Redlands in 1944, during a home stay between deployments.
 After the war, they were married at the Fourth Presbyterian Church in Washington, D.C., and honeymooned in the Shenandoah Valley.
 Anne was the daughter of U.S. Brigadier General Joseph B. Sweet.
 Their son Raymond C. Ortlund Jr. took over Renewal Ministries and serves as president of the organization, and served as the founding pastor of Immanuel Church in Nashville, Tennessee.
 Raymond Ortlund Jr.'s youngest son Gavin Ortlund runs a YouTube apologetics channel called TruthUnites.

 Death

 Ray died on July 22, 2007, after a long battle with pulmonary fibrosis, a lung disease.
-Two memorial services were held; one at Saint Andrew's Presbyterian Church in Newport Beach on July 27, 2007, and the second at Lake Avenue Congregational Church on July 28, 2007.
+Two memorial services were held; one at Saint Andrew's Presbyterian Church in Newport Beach on July 27, 2007, and the second at Lake Avenue Church on July 28, 2007.
 Anne died in 2013 following several years with kidney disease and bone cancer.